How to deal with wild birds causing a health or safety issue, or a problem on your farm or fishery and when you need a

 - using wires or ropes above the water to deter birds from landing

-- creating fish refuges under the water using cages with netting to protect fish against predators eg cormorants
+- creating fish refuges under the water using cages with netting to protect fish against predators such as cormorants

 - avoiding stocking fish when most fish-eating birds are present (generally between November and February)

 - encouraging cover over the water by planting reeds or lily pads, or leaving fallen trees in the water

 - installing nets to enclose the site so that birds aren’t able to get to the fish

 Protect crops from damage